 - Starlight Peppermint Candy – So, I really prefer this brand!
 I know it sounds crazy, but I find that the spoons come out the best with this particular brand of peppermints. (this is also true with the shot glasses and candy bowls.)

-- Silicon Spoon Mold (got mine here – click link) – They sometimes sell out around Christmas, so get it early!
+- Silicone Spoon Mold (got mine here – click link) – They sometimes sell out around Christmas, so get it early!
 Others will work too, but just make sure that you are allowed to put them in the oven.

 WATCH THE HOW TO VIDEO!!